4 out of 10 Spanish verbs are irregular.

 How to use the Spanish past imperfect tense

-The first and most critical distinction you have to make in order to understand the Spanish past imperfect is that some “events” in the past don’t have a clearly defined start or end.
+The first and most critical distinction you have to make to understand the Spanish past imperfect is that some “events” in the past don’t have a clearly defined start or end.

 What does that mean?

 “Yesterday, I drank a glass of water at 1:02 PM.”